Link

 Isabella Marries John Anderson

-So it is not surprising that three years later, when recently widowed John Anderson wanted to marry Isabella, her father (and probably other relatives) objected.
+So it is not surprising that about six years later, when recently widowed John Anderson wanted to marry Isabella, her father (and probably other relatives) objected.
 It is quite easy to see the objections.
-John Anderson was twenty years older than the then-
+John Anderson was twenty years older than the then-20-year-old Isabella.
+Born in 1797, he was only seven years younger than her father.
+And he had three four children.
+I have not located information on Abigail, but Erasmus (yes, THAT Erasmus) was just five years old and his little sister Sarah Jane Anderson (McDowell) was three.

 It may be superficial but is easy to attribute Isabella’s strong personality to her warrior ancestors, but she clearly knew what she wanted and did not fear consequences.

 Defying her family, Isabella married John Anderson in 1838.
 1835, and promptly got pregnant with the first of her seven children, John O. Anderson born in 1836.
 (The Biographical Record of Holmes County assigns son John to John Anderson’s first wife, however, if the date of his birth is correct, that is not possible.)
 [CORRECTION 3/2016.
 For some reason when I first wrote this post, I did not consider that the marriage date could have been wrong.
 According to her obituary (not always a totally reliable source on ages and dates) she was 20 when she was married, which would have been 1838.
 That is plausible, since Margaret Anderson was born the following year.
 ALSO, in the 1900 census, which lists number of children born and living, she reports SIX children, FIVE living.
 I now believe John O. Anderson was indeed the child of John Anderson’s first wife.]
+[10/2024.
+Second thoughts on John Jr.’s name.
+Although many family trees give him a middle initial of “O”, I have seen no proof in documents, so I am removing that initial from his name as I come across it here.]

-According to the Ohio Biographies Project, Biographical Record of Holmes County (written in 1889), John and Isabella and their children moved from Allegheny County in Pennsylvania to Monroe Township in Holmes County, Ohio in 1840, although it was probably a little later.
-Census records are contradictory about when the rest of the children were born, so I am not positive about John O., but the last four were surely born in Ohio.
-(And thank goodness she had all those children, because the next to last was my great-grandfather.)
+According to the Ohio Biographies Project, Biographical Record of Holmes County (written in 1889), John and Isabelle and their children moved from Allegheny County in Pennsylvania to Monroe Township in Holmes County, Ohio in 1840, although it was probably a little later, after the birth of William McCabe Anderson in January, 1841.

 Anderson-Lisle-Butler 4 generation.

-Isabella Anderson, Margaret Anderson Lisle, Carrie Lisle Butler, Daughter.
+Isabelle Anderson, Margaret Anderson Lisle, Carrie Lisle Butler, Daughter.
 A 4-generation picture.

 Isabella McCabe Anderson

-Isabella McCabe Anderson at center of another family picture: Lisles and Andersons
+Isabelle McCabe Anderson at center of another family picture: Lisles and Andersons

-Family stories say Isabella was an enthusiastic traveler, going as far as California in a day when not many women made such trips so maybe she saw the move to Ohio as a great adventure.[ A cousin told me that she homesteaded in Colorado after the Civil War.
+Family stories say Isabelle was an enthusiastic traveler, going as far as California in a day when not many women made such trips so maybe she saw the move to Ohio as a great adventure.[ A cousin told me that she homesteaded in Colorado after the Civil War.
 Supposedly her son William, the veteran, spent some time with her, but mostly she was alone.
 Although I could find no record of that homestead in Colorado, there is an Isabelle Anderson who homesteaded in Nebraska.]
 I have no idea whether she did this before or after her husband died.
 Perhaps she followed her daughter Amy (Roof) and her husband as they traveled around the country.
 At any rate, she outlived five of her children/step children, and her husband.
 And as hard as she might have had to work, I don’t believe she regretted following her heart and marrying that older man.

 I know that the family remained close, devoted to each other and to their church, and all of them at least modestly successful financially.